About 6 million people in the U.S. seek medical care each year for shoulder problems.

 It may seem hard to believe, but our T•Shellz Wraps® will assist you in recovering from your injury faster and reduce the chance of degenerative conditions by maximizing blood flow where it is needed most, reduce swelling and inflammation induced pain.

 If you want to prevent further damage to your shoulder, heal more quickly, reduce swelling and increase circulation for lifelong health benefits, proper use of an ice pack and a Shoulder T•Shellz Wrap® will provide exceptional results.
 Why spend time in pain, off from work, and missing out on your active lifestyle when you can be proactive about your injury and the health of your body?
-Talk to your doctor about incorporating a regular routine of using Soft Tissue Repair Therapy into your everyday health regimen.
+Talk to your doctor about incorporating a regular routine of using Blood Circulation Boost into your everyday health regimen.

 Our customer service lines are open 5 days a week helping people understand their injuries and how to treat them.
 Simply call toll free 1-866-237-9608 to talk with one of our knowledgeable Product Advisors.
 They have the ability to answer questions and even put together a treatment plan for you.